 by Larri Jo StarkeyThe American Quarter Horse Journal

-Seventeen horses made it back to the finals in senior reining November 10 at the 2012 AQHA World Championship Show.
+Jordan Larson of Whitesboro, Texas, rides Custom Cash Advance to the world championship in senior reining November 16 at the 2013 AQHA World Championship Show.
+(Journal photo)